ytterstrom/react-handlebars-search/README.md

 ### Search through data from private groups

 Specify if you want to search through the data of private Office 365 Group sites.

 > By default this option is disabled.

+### Personalize search result based on user property

+Specify if you want to personalize the result.
+Select user profile property and the managed propety it should match

+> By default this option is disabled.